Eikonal formulation of large dynamical random matrix models: Additive matrix dynamics

-\textit{Hermitian matrices.} In the case of Hermitian matrices, the quaternionic embedding is redundant and one can set $w$ to zero from the very beginning, projecting the quaternion to a complex number.
-In this way, both the potential $\Phi \to \phi + \bar{\phi}$ and the quaternion $\R = \text{diag}(R(z),\overline{R(z)})$ decouple into holomorphic and anti-holomorphic copy.
-The Hamiltonian (\ref{main}) reads \be H = \int_0^{p} R(z)dz +\int _0^{\overline{p}} \overline{R(z)} d\bar{z}, \ee so the dynamics of each part separately is equivalent; from now on we focus on the holomorphic part only.
-Resulting HJ equation reads:
+In this section we consider few examples of descriptions of non-Hermitian additive matrix dynamics in terms of Hamilton-Jacobi equations.
+We provide a summary Tab. \ref{tab2a} where we present examples of discussed Hamiltonians for non-Hermitian HJ equation \eqref{eq:NHHJ}.

-After differentiation wrt. coordinate $z$ and since momenta are interpreted as the resolvent $p=G$, eq.~\eqref{eq:HJHerm} leads to the Voiculescu equation $\partial_t G+R(G)\partial_zG=0$ \cite{VOICULESCU}, where $R$ is the (complex-valued) $R$-transform, generating cumulants in free probability~\cite{VND}.
-In the case of Gaussian diffusion discussed in the introduction, only the second cumulant is non-vanishing (which we set to 1), so $R(z)=z$.
-Therefore, the Hamiltonian reads $H=\frac{1}{2}p^2$ and the evolution equation is given by the aforementioned complex Burgers equation.
+\paragraph{Reduction to Hermitian case.} Non-Hermitian formalism presented in this section is not disjoint from the Hermitian dynamics considered in Sec. \ref{sec:herm}.
+Now we show that in fact, it is contained within Non-Hermitian framework at least in part.
+In the case of Hermitian matrices, the quaternionic embedding is redundant and one can set $w$ to zero from the very beginning, projecting the quaternion to a complex number.
+In this way, both the potential $\Phi \to \phi + \bar{\phi}$ and the quaternion $\R = \text{diag}(R_X(z),\overline{R_X(z)})$ decouple into holomorphic and anti-holomorphic copy.
+The Hamiltonian \eqref{main} likewise decouples and reads